Code-Institute-Submissions/OmarBedawi-Jordans_JulyResub/README.md

 It may take a moment for changes to appear on the hosted website.

 During development the site is written in Gitpod.

+## Disclaimer

+This web page was created for educational purposes only.

 ### Acknowledgements
 Thank you to the following for inspiration, motivation and the direction I needed: